 We are so close that you can leave the office and enjoy a relaxing after work cruise during the week.
 There is no need to make the long haul out to Long Island or to City Island in The Bronx.

 Sailors who would like dinner or to enjoy cocktails after sailing, can watch the sunset reflected off the N.Y.
-Skyline from the deck at Battello Restaurant, which is located in the marina right next door to the sailing school.
+Skyline from the Liberty House Restaurant, which is located in the marina right next door to the sailing school.

 Each season THE TRUE NORTH SAILING SCHOOL offers exciting CARIBBEAN CRUISING FLOTILLAS where you can earn A.S.A.
 BAREBOAT CHARTER CERTIFICATION while sailing from island to island through the Caribbean.
 Over the years we have introduced thousands of our students and club members to the greatest cruising grounds in the world.

-Through our affiliation with "The Moorings Charter Co." we have organized sailing events in the British Virgin Islands, St. Martin, Guadeloupe, Belize and the Grenadines aboard 45 - 50 Ft. yachts.
+Through our affiliation with "The Moorings & Sunsail Charter Companies" we have organized sailing events in the British Virgin Islands, St. Martin, Guadeloupe, Belize, Croatia, Thailand and the Grenadines aboard 45 - 50 Ft. yachts.
 Singles, couples and groups are welcome.
 No previous sailing experience is required (Call for details.)